NovoNordisk-OpenSource/whirl/cran-comments.md

 This functionality is only meant to be run using an installation folder with a limited number of approved packages installed.
 If this solution is still not allowed, we will have to rethink how these packages are checked.
 * Improved description of package including the use of 'Quarto'.
-* To ensure users do not write to their working directory when using the `run()` examples, everything is know executed in `tempdir()`.
+* To ensure users do not write to their working directory when using the `run()` examples, everything is now executed in `tempdir()`.
 Before it was assumed to be sufficient the examples where not evaluated when installing.